Mvalentino92/C_Files/README.md

 Being aware of things like memory allocation and speed is important to know.

 Just a few files demonstrating my understanding of the syntax and basic mechanics of this language.

+**UPDATE**

+I'm using C for HPC.
+Still keeping the couple of "hey I learned super intro stuff" just because.
+But yeah, more hardcore parallel C code being thrown in here now.